 Financials

-Fundrai
+Fundraising

 Board Member Development Opportunities

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.

 The Leadership School’s Board is committed to continuous professional growth and development of its board members.
 Board member professional development is essential to effectuate good governance practices leading to high student achievement outcomes and strong stewardship of public funds.